m7a/lo-nextcloud-docker/README.md

 One way is the official Nextcloud Desktop client which I will hereafter refer to as GUI client.
 Additionally, multiple non-Nextcloud tools were researched and tried for comparision.
-Only two of the tools could be instantiated and run successfully in the setup at hand: `rclone` and `davfs2`.
+Only two of these tools could be instantiated and run successfully in the setup at hand: `rclone` and `davfs2`.
 Both of them make use of the WebDAV backend for Nextcloud which is available under `davs://test.example.com/remote.php/dav/files/masysma/` where `test.example.com` is your domain name and `masysma` your username.

-While there is also an official Nextcloud commandline client (`nextcloudcmd`), it does not seem to support TLS Client Certificates.
+While there is also an official Nextcloud commandline client (`nextcloudcmd`), it does not seem to support TLS Client Certificates yet.

 The following test data was used to check upload performance: